mohamedmahmoud26/Gym-customers-features-and-churn/README.md

 Upsell opportunities: High spenders may respond positively to premium offers.

-Future Enhancements
+## **Future Enhancements**

-Add more features: payment history, class preferences, demographics.
+Add more features such as payment history, class preferences, and demographics.

-Deploy model as API for real-time churn scoring.
+Deploy the model as an API for real-time churn scoring.

-Automate weekly churn risk dashboard for gym managers.
+Automate a weekly churn risk dashboard for gym managers.